Franciscan Prayer Life: A mosaic.

 Our Franciscan Prayer life is a mosaic of various prayer-oriented activities throughout the day.
 It may begin, in the morning, with the sign of the cross and some personal praise for God that He has led us safely through the night, and that He has another day for us, which we offer to Him through the Grace of His Son, and the Love of the Holy Spirit.
 Then at breakfast we would pray a meal prayer.
 A very simple meal pray could be: "Lord Jesus, we thank you for this food from your bounty, and we pray for all those who prepared it for us."
 You see, my friends, so often we forget that the cereal we might be eating is prepared by human beings, in the process of harvesting, packing, distributing, etc. And, the milk comes from God through cows (sometimes goats) and thus there are farmers involved who definitely need our prayers.

-In "Fully Mature with the Fullness of Christ," one of SFO's formation texts, on page 10-6, you'll find a paragraph that reads: "An individual's prayer life expresses a person's intimate relationship with the Lord and is a barometer of one's own spiritual condition.
+"An individual's prayer life expresses a person's intimate relationship with the Lord and is a barometer of one's own spiritual condition.
 Healthy personal prayer is a composite or rich mosaic of different modes of praying, whether quiet, spontaneous, or structured; whether of the lips, of the mind, or of the heart."
-As the chapter on the necessity of a healthy prayer life was reviewed during one of our Fraternity meetings, this particular paragraph spoke to me in a way it never had before.
+As the chapter on the necessity of a healthy prayer life was reviewed during one of our Fraternity meetings, this particular paragraph from "Fully Mature" spoke to me in a way it never had before.

 When I was in religious life some years back, this "mosaic" of our personal relationship with God was brought out in their formation and training also.
 The life of a friar, and also of a monk, whether cloistered, contemplative or mendicant in nature is a mosaic of activities that lead him (or her, in the case of a nun) to communicate with God in many different ways.
 This personal relationship of prayer is also recommended for Secular Franciscans.
 The reason is simply that we are called to live the Gospel in our daily actions with, for and about people, and a Gospel life without prayer just isn't possible.
 That would be a life of all action and no prayer and that's not a healthy spiritual life.